Use this article to find commonly asked questions about the Sync Module 2.

 What is a Sync Module 2?

-The Sync Module 2 enables you to:
+The Sync Module 2 provides the following benefits:

 - Conveniently control all of your Blink devices from the Blink app.

 - Connect up to ten of any Blink Outdoor 4, Wired Floodlight, Outdoor and Indoor (all models), XT2, XT, Video Doorbell*, and Mini* cameras.

 - Support local video storage for up to ten Blink cameras.

 - Record and store motion clips when you insert a USB flash drive (up to 256 GB – sold separately).

 - Enjoy longer camera battery life because the Sync Module is always available.

 Each system is visible in the Blink app, and can have up to ten devices attached.
 When a system is armed, all of its devices act according to their settings.